 HANDICAPPED FLAGS FOR GOLFERS

 Flags are available for those who need them for their golf cart.
-You must present an Official Nevada DMV certificate or a letter from your Doctor.
-Applications are available at the office.
-The cost is $20.00.
+You must present an Official Nevada DMV Authorization Letter (comes with your plate/placard) for a disabled License Plate/Placard/Sticker or a letter from your Doctor.
+The flags are available from the golf committee Treasurer or Chairman at cost.
+The cost is $25.00.

 Only Golf Carts with official flags will be allowed off cart paths and they must follow the “90 degree rule”.
 In other words, enter the fairway at the nearest point perpendicular to your ball and, after your shot, return to the cart path.
 In no event are carts to be driven closer than 15 feet from greens and bunkers.
 Avoid areas that appear wet or soft (standing water) to prevent leaving track marks.
 When on the cart path use extreme care to avoid hitting porches, particularly when near the second/eleventh tee box area, where the cart path is narrow.